Are you planning to extend you home and wondering how much an extension is going to cost?

 Remember, balance the amount you are willing to spend on your extension with the estimated value it will add to your home.

-It sounds obvious, but not being clear about the difference can make a real difference to the accuracy of your pricing and how much your extension will cost.
+It sounds obvious, but not being clear about quotes and estimates can make a real difference to the accuracy of your pricing and how much your extension will cost.

 An estimate is normally a contractor’s guess as to what your extension will cost.
 Whether given verbally, or in writing, is not legally binding and the final bill may exceed it.